NetZeroCities – Supporting European cities in their transition to net-zero emissions by 2030

 - Developing a service-oriented platform supported by world-class practitioners.

-- Developing and promoting of new and existing tools, resources, and expertise into a one-stop shop platform that will be accessible to all cities through an online portal.
+- Developing and promoting new and existing tools, resources, and expertise into a one-stop shop platform that will be accessible to all cities through an online portal.

 - Supporting up to 30 pilot cities to help drive rapid learning about how to achieve climate neutrality at the city scale.